UEFA Youth League quarter-finals: Salzburg, Atlético and Juventus reach Nyon

 Salzburg, Atlético and Juventus are into the UEFA Youth League finals at Nyon's Colovray Stadium on 22 and 25 April after winning last-eight ties.Watch live streams and highlights on UEFA.tv

 Juventus defeated Liverpool 2-0 on Tuesday to clinch their berth.
-Then a day later 2017 champions Salzburg came from behind to win 3-1 at Paris Saint-Germain and will now meet Atlético, who like Juve are into their first semi-final following a tense 1-0 victory at Borussia Dortmund.
+The following day 2017 champions Salzburg came from behind to win 3-1 at Paris Saint-Germain and will now meet Atlético, who like Juve are into their first semi-final following a tense 1-0 victory at Borussia Dortmund.

 Road to the Nyon finals